Network modelling of yield-stress fluid flow in randomly disordered porous media

 For consistency, we adopt the non-dimensionalisation of \citet{Chaparian-Tammisola:2021}, based on the obstacle radius $R$, and denote the bulk Bingham number and streamwise pressure gradient by $(\mathcal{B},\mathcal{G})$.
 Thus,

 where $\Delta p$ is the imposed pressure drop across the porous domain and $\bar{U}=Q_T/L$ is the mean inlet velocity, with $Q_T$ the total flow rate percolating through the network.
 Unlike \citet{Chaparian-Tammisola:2021}, however, we define the mean velocity using the full domain width $L$ rather than the open inlet length $L_{\mathrm{inl}}$.
 Their reported values of $\mathcal{B}$ and $\mathcal{G}$ were therefore rescaled by $(L/L_{\mathrm{inl}})^n$ to match the present definition; for the Bingham-fluid data considered here, this reduces to $L/L_{\mathrm{inl}}$.
+The numerical continuation becomes increasingly challenging at very large Bingham numbers.
+In particular, for $\mathcal{B}\gtrsim 10^3$, the nonlinear system becomes highly stiff because only a sparse percolating pathway remains active.
+Robustly accessing this regime would require increasingly fine continuation steps and possibly more specialised nonlinear-solver formulations, with substantially greater computational cost.
+Moreover, the associated flow rates become vanishingly small, so this regime lies outside the timescales typically relevant to practical transport applications.
+For these reasons, the present study focuses on $0 \leq \mathcal{B} \leq 10^3$.

 Fig.~\ref{fig:flowrate_pressuredrop}(a) compares the predicted no-slip response in geometry CT (cf. Table~\ref{tab:geometric parameters}) with the numerical results.
 The network model reproduces the monotonic increase of $\mathcal{G}$ with $\mathcal{B}$, recovering the Newtonian limit as $\mathcal{B}\to0$ and the linear viscoplastic scaling $\mathcal{G}= c\,\mathcal{B}$ at large $\mathcal{B}$, where $c$ depends on the geometry.
 This large-$\mathcal{B}$ regime reflects the fact that only a small number of flow pathways remain fluidised [cf. Fig.~\ref{fig:flowrate_pressuredrop}(d)].